crossminer/maracas/docs/index.md

 This results in an `IncompatibleClassChangeError` at linking time.
 The problem rises given that the JVM uses two different instructions to access fiels, `getfield` and `getstatic`.
 The former is used to access objects fields and the later to access static fields.
-Client code must be recompiled to get rid of the issue.
+Client code must be recompiled to get rid of the issue (cf. *JLS 13.4.10*).

 **Detection**